Updated: Jul 14

 I'm hoping to create a natural environment for growing food.
-So I figured, fertilising with nettles is a great idea.
+So I figured, making fertiliser with nettles is a great idea.

 Why nettles?
-Well, nettles are dynamic accumulators, that means they are nutrient and mineral gatherers in soil.
+Well, nettles are dynamic accumulators, which means they are nutrient and mineral gatherers in soil.

 They acquire nutrients and minerals and re-distribute them in the ground when they decompose.

 This is what happens in a natural environment and it increases the fertility of the soil.
 That's why nettles are a great choice for nettle compost tea.

 1. Soak the nettles in hot water for about 20 minutes and add to plants by diluting this 1:10.